Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns 'every accepted enum value for the AI BVF taxonomy' listing specific categories (industries, functions, ai_tier levels, readiness levels).
-It also names the sibling tools that accept these values, distinguishing it from them.
+Clearly states 'Return every accepted enum value for the AI BVF taxonomy' with specific items (industries, functions, ai_tier levels, readiness levels).
+Differentiates from siblings by naming the tools that accept these values.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.